 Starting a candle business takes a lot of work.
 Any small business does.
 Starting your own candle business is well worth the reward.
 Candle making is a skill anyone can learn.

 I suggest you start with a candle-making kit from a candle supply company.
-Everything should be premeasured and set to make 4 to 6 candles.
+Everything should be premeasured and set to make at least 4 to 6 candles.
 This will give you your first of many batches to make.
 Learning candle-making is the key to your success.

 Research, Development, and Testing